Kinesis (keyboard): Maxim

 The Maxim adjustable keyboard was launched in 1997 to compete with similar adjustable staggered-column keyboards with split halves and/or tenting such as the Apple Adjustable, Microsoft Natural, and IBM Adjustable (M15)/Lexmark Select-Ease keyboards.
 The front/back slope (6° and 12°), rotation (0–30°), and lateral tenting (0°, 8°, 14°) were adjustable to accommodate a wider variety of users; Kinesis advised new users to gradually increase split opening and tenting angles to acclimate to a more relaxed hand/wrist position.
 The Maxim is a tenkeyless QWERTY layout with the split halves bordered by F6, 6, T, G, and B on the left and F7, 7, Y, H, and N on the right; a numeric keypad with PS/2 interface was available separately.
-In addition, the Maxim is compatible with the Kinesis 3-action footswitch via a daisychain connection.
+In addition, the Maxim is compatible with the Kinesis 3-action footswitch via a daisy chain connection.

 As originally released, the Maxim was fitted with a PS/2 mini-DIN interface; versions compatible with Macintosh and Sun were released in bundles with interface conversion boxes.
 The keyboard was reconfigurable to use the Dvorak layout by selecting the appropriate driver in Windows.
 The accessory keypad connected using an RJ11 connector.

 A USB version was released in 2004; it uses a passive adapter for PS/2 compatibility.
 With the USB update, the keypad was revised to incorporate a USB hub.
 It was named a PC Magazine Editor's Choice that year in a comparison of keyboards.